Log in

 Chatfuel, our pick for the best chatbot platform for simple setup

-If you're looking for an easy-to-use chatbot builder with a simple setup process that's specifically designed for Facebook Messenger and Instagram (though it can also be embedded on your website), Chatfuel is a great option.
-Chatfuel is a great ManyChat alternative, and it provides a large library of pre-made templates.
-They're mostly general-purpose templates that any type of company can use, but they also provide several industry-specific templates as well, including Shopify-integrated cart abandonment and automatic appointment booking with Calendly.
+If you're looking for an easy-to-use chatbot builder with a simple setup process that's specifically designed for Facebook Messenger, Instagram, and WhatsApp (though it can also be embedded on your website), Chatfuel is a great option.
+Chatfuel is a great Manychat alternative, and it provides a large library of pre-made templates.
+They're mostly general-purpose templates that any type of company can use, but they also provide several industry-specific templates as well, including automatic appointment booking with Calendly.

 Another thing that makes Chatfuel stand out?
 Setting up a Chatfuel bot takes only a few minutes.
-Once you've connected Chatfuel to your Facebook account and linked it to your desired Page, all that's left is creating automated responses to common keywords from your users.
+Once you've connected Chatfuel to your WhatsApp account or Facebook account and linked it to your desired Page or Instagram profile, all that's left is creating automated responses to common keywords from your users.

 You can choose to respond to keywords with simple text responses, or you can configure custom automated flows.
 If you choose to design your bot using the latter, you'll see a responsive drag-and-drop editor with arrows connecting each element of your bot flow.
 Each element consists of actions your bot can take—like a typing animation, a message, or a menu—and a response from the user, usually an input box or menu.
-You can even add private notes to each element to explain how or why you made certain design choices.
+You can even send prompts to ChatGPT and send its replies to your customers—though as I mentioned, this does present the opportunity for your chatbot to go rogue.

 Chatfuel pricing: Free plan for up to 50 contacts; from $15/month for Pro with more contacts and features.